Thenmozhi-Palanisamy/Experiment--02-Implementation-of-combinational-logic-/README.md

 6.Give the respective inputs for timing diagram and obtain the results.
 ## Program:
-/*
 ```
-Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
 Developed by:Thenmohi P
 RegisterNumber:  212221230116
-*/
 module DE2(a,b,c,d,f1);
 input a,b,c,d;
 output f1;